-Source: Vivid Economics using IMF COVID response tracker and other sources.
-Note: Light green represents developed and dark green represents developing countries.
-Updated on October 23, 2020.
+Source: Vivid Economics using IMF COVID-19 response tracker and other sources.

+Note: Light blue represents developed and dark blue represents developing countries.
+Updated on August 28, 2020.

-Governments have rightly put people first, and focused on the immediate implications of the crisis - putting money directly into people's pockets, and helping those on the frontline.
-Specifically, they have sought to secure employment; provide cash benefits to workers, households and the unemployed; and supply liquidity to businesses across their economies.
+Governments have rightly put people first and focused on the immediate implications of the crisis - putting money directly into people's pockets, and helping those on the frontline.
+Specifically, they have sought to secure employment, provide cash benefits to workers, households and the unemployed, and supply liquidity to businesses across the economy.